A TESS View of Post-Eruption Variability in the Novae V1405 Cas,V1716 Sco, and V1674 Her: Discussion

 The first possibility is that the binary passed through a common envelope (CE) phase that was unusually inefficient at removing orbital angular momentum.
 During the CE phase in close binary systems, the giant progenitor of the white dwarf engulfs its companion.
 Because of the complex physics, in most models the result of the common envelope phase is parametrized with the so-called CE efficiency parameter, $\alpha_{\text{CE}}$, which describes how effectively orbital energy is converted into kinetic energy to expel the envelope \citep{Webbink1984}.
 The final orbital separation is very sensitive to this parameter, because a low value of $\alpha_{\text{CE}}$ implies that a larger amount of orbital energy must be used to successfully unbind the envelope, leading to a much tighter final orbit.
 The wide 1.36-day orbit of \nsco\ would therefore require a high efficiency in converting the orbital into kinetic, otherwise there must have been an alternative energy source, such as recombination energy \citep{Ivanova2013}.
 Thus, \nsco\ may be an important observational benchmark, showing that some systems may evolve through pathways that avoid the dramatic orbital shrinkage typically associated with the CE phase.
-This aligns with population synthesis studies that have had to invoke high CE efficiencies to reproduce the observed populations of certain binary systems, though the physics justifying such high efficiencies remains a subject of active debate.
+The evolution of such systems is highly sensitive to the common envelope (CE) efficiency parameter, $\alpha_{CE}$.
+While the exact value of $\alpha_{CE}$ remains a subject of active debate \citep{Ivanova2013, Webbink2008}, several population synthesis studies have invoked high efficiencies ($\alpha_{CE} \approx 1$) to reconcile theoretical birthrates with the observed populations of post-CE binaries \citep{Davis2010, Toonen2013}.
+This debate often centers on the inclusion of additional energy sources, such as recombination energy, which may effectively increase the ejection efficiency \citep[see][for a review]{Ivanova2013}.

 An alternative scenario is that the system formed through stable, non-conservative mass transfer from an evolved, giant-branch donor star.
 In this pathway, the binary would not have undergone a CE phase.
 Instead, the donor star began transferring mass to the white dwarf as it ascended the giant branch.
 For the system to remain stable and avoid a delayed dynamical-timescale mass transfer event, the mass ratio must have been such that the donor was less massive than the white dwarf, or the mass transfer must have been highly non-conservative.